TABLE OF CONTENTS:

 - Pattern Routing:

-- If the glider does not release, the tow will continue by turning east and then south, climbing overhead the airport.
+- If the glider does not release, the tow will turn east and then south, and establish communications to determine intentions of the glider PIC.

 - 3000’ Training Tow: